 Any allergies or strong dislikes of any foods or beverages should be discussed with staff.

-At Jack & Jill Education and Child Care we promote dental hygiene by providing nutritious food and eating a balanced diet.
+At Jack & Jill Early Learning Care we promote dental hygiene by providing nutritious food and eating a balanced diet.

 We will advise parents periodically of the importance of caring for children’s teeth by making appropriate brochures available.
 We will also reinforce oral awareness with children through activities and visits from dental professionals.